* DATA STRUCTURE APTITUDE *

 metadata.
 It is also called data dictionary.

-58. What is meant by query optimization?
+58. What is meant by query

 The phase that identifies an efficient execution